 VM-31 Section 3.F.16.a and Section 3.F.16.b

-Investment Officer on Investments – A certification from a duly authorized investment officer that the modeled asset investment strategy, including any CDHS, is consistent with the company’s current investment strategy except where the modeled reinvestment strategy may have been substituted with the alternative investment strategy, and also any CDHS meets the requirements of a CDHS.
+Investment Officer on Investments – A certification from a duly authorized investment officer that the modeled asset investment strategy, including any CDHS and any SHS that is required to be modeled pursuant to VM-21 Section 9.A.6, is consistent with the company’s current investment strategy except where the modeled reinvestment strategy may have been substituted with the alternative investment strategy, and also any CDHS meets the requirements of a CDHS.

-Qualified Actuary on Investments – A certification by a qualified actuary, not necessarily the same qualified actuary that has been assigned responsibility for the PBR Actuarial Report or this sub-report, that the modeling of any clearly defined hedging strategies was performed in accordance with VM-21 and in compliance with all applicable ASOPs.
+Qualified Actuary on Investments – A certification by a qualified actuary, not necessarily the same qualified actuary that has been assigned responsibility for the PBR Actuarial Report or this sub-report, that the modeling of any CDHS and any SHS that is required to be modeled pursuant to VM-21 Section 9.A.6 was performed in accordance with VM-21 and in compliance with all applicable ASOPs.